bluebirz/bluebirz.github.io/_posts/2019-10-24-effective-present.md

 From the latest post ([Problem solving]({% post_url 2019-10-15-problem-solving %})), I promised to talk about **Effective presentation** and here it is.

-Imagine that we got some answers from a given question and we want to convince other relevant people, a nice presentation is quite a pretty good choice, isn’t it?
+Imagine that we got some answers from a given question and we want to convince other relevant people, a nice presentation is quite a pretty good choice, isn't it?

 ---